D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Final Thoughts

 Currently, I am quite satisfied with the new setup.
 Although I still have a lot to learn about Hugo, and everything I can do with it, I found it pretty easy to get started with.
-Furthermore, while the theme I choose was pretty nice
+Furthermore, while the theme I choose was pretty nice as well.
+I am also highly satisfied with Netlify thus far, as it really does enable one to push the boundaries of what can be accomplished with a simple, static website.